What is Call Escalation?

 Key Components of Call Escalation:

-- Conditions that warrant escalation, such as unresolved technical issues or customer dissatisfaction.
+- Escalation Triggers: Conditions that warrant escalation, such as unresolved technical issues or a request for managerial review.

-- Equipping agents with the skills to identify when escalation is necessary and how to communicate the issue effectively.
+- Agent Training: Ensuring agents know when escalation is necessary and how to communicate context clearly to the next point of contact.

 Related Terms: